cesar-douady/open-lmake/doc/src/autodep.md

 # Autodep

 Autodep is a mechanism through which jobs are spied to automatically detect disk accesses.
-From this information open-lmake can determine if accesses were within the constraints provided by the rule and can list all dependencies.
+From this information open-lmake can determine if accesses were within the constraints provided by the rule and can list all deps.

 ## Spying methods